 It is also interesting to note that vehicle use with the pay as you go car share model will be only 10% of normal vehicle ownership costs.
 Additionally as renewables take over for electricity production, consumers will receive a 60% reduction in cost.
 These are just two examples where consumers will save money and there are many such examples.
 The point being that cash flow for private, industry and government could be positively affected.
 Enabling spending on health, education and other areas currently under pressure from disproportionate high transport and energy costs in Namibia.

 There are many resources, however the writer and lecturer Tony Seba has published a book about disruptive technologies that is well worth the read with details about past and future changes in technology.
+Nato Zondagh is also worth mentioning as he shared some insightful research on the subject.

 As a final thought about the transport space, Transnamib, Namibia’s rail operator should invest in Hybrid locomotive upgrades to its fleet as the company is planning to refurbish its entire fleet over the next few years and should only purchase cleaner hybrid tech thereafter.
 Its an more affordable and sustainable money saving step that will set the tone within the Namibian government.
 Its unclear why Namibia has not fully embraced renewables, but the opportunity is there for the leaders to stand up and take charge of this all important environmental issue.